fricze/hnhnhn/README.md

-A simple project template using [Humble UI](https://github.com/HumbleUI/HumbleUI/).
+A simple project template using [Humble UI](https://github.com/HumbleUI/HumbleUI/) that shows latest Hacker News.

 Start with